Diamond Ring Effect

 Geographic abbreviations (used above): n = north, s = south, e = east, w = west, c = central

 The partial and annular phases of eclipses are dangerous to look at because the un-eclipsed part of the Sun is still very bright.
 You must use special filters or a home-made pinhole projector to safely watch a partial or annular eclipse of the Sun (see: Observing Solar Eclipses Safely).
 It is only during the total phase of a total eclipse that it is completely safe the to view the Sun with the naked eye.
+See Solar Eclipses For Beginners to learn the basics.

 Total Solar Eclipse of 2006